Skip to main content

 2. Click the Workflows button on the main page.

-3. On the Workflows & Pipelines page, find the Workflow you need.
+3. On the Workflows & Pipelines page, find the Workflow you need and click into its row to open the Workflow Editor.

 workflow-and-pipelines.png